JV3 Report2024-11-29T04:21:51+00:00

 The Performance Solution JV3 modelling is a compliance approach that requires simulation of the proposed building using computer modelling software on an hourly basis.
 For energy performance solution, NCC sets the boundaries for computer energy modelling in its Section JV3 and calls it “Verification Using a Reference Building”.
 Architects and people in the energy efficiency industry also call performance solution as “Alternative method” or “JV3 modelling” method.
 All these refer to the same energy Performance Solution which is modelling an alternative compliance method to a rigid Deemed to Satisfy (DTS) prescriptive method.

-The Alternative Method or JV3 compliance path is simple and works all the time when the Deemed to Satisfy approach provides an undesirable solution or doesn’t meet the client’s requirements.
+The Alternative Method or JV3 modelling is simple and works all the time.
+We propose this solution when the Deemed to Satisfy approach yields an undesirable solution for out clients.

-This alternative method compares the thermal performance of the Proposed Building with proposed insulation, glazing and services with the NCC Reference Building.
+This alternative method compares the thermal performance of the Proposed Building with that of the NCC Reference Building.
 The Reference Building has the same geometry as the Proposed Building but with insulation, glazing and services prescriptive of NCC Deemed to Satisfy solution.
 The outcome is simple – pass or fail!
-To pass the energy efficiency requirement test, annual energy consumption or greenhouse gas emissions from the Proposed Building must be equal to or less than that of the NCC Reference Building.
+To pass the energy efficiency requirement test, the annual greenhouse gas emissions from the Proposed Building must be equal to or less than that of the NCC Reference Building.
+Also, the thermal comfort of the occupants must not be compromised.

 JV3